Center City Allentown

-Center City is the downtown and central business district of Allentown, Pennsylvania, the third largest city in the U.S. state of Pennsylvania.
+Center City Allentown is the downtown and central business district of Allentown, Pennsylvania, the third-largest city in the U.S. state of Pennsylvania.
 It has a dense population and is currently undergoing an urban revitalization process.

 Boundaries

-Allentown's Center City is generally defined as the area centered around Hamilton Street and Seventh Street: bordered by the Little Lehigh Creek to the east, Martin Luther King Jr. Drive to the south, the city line with Whitehall to the north, and 15th Street to the west.
+Allentown's Center City is generally defined as the area centered around Hamilton and 7th Streets, bordered by the Jordan Creek to the east, Martin Luther King Jr. Drive to the south, the city line with Whitehall Township to the north, and 15th Street to the west.

 Demographics

 Center City's population based on a 2007 estimate was 53,548.
 Center City is defined as 6.271 sq. mi., making the population density 8539/square miles.

 Neighborhood features

 Center City's tallest building is the PPL Building at 322 ft (98 m).
-The Allentown Art Museum, Miller Symphony Hall, the former site of Hess's Department Stores' original and flagship store, Baum School of Art, Lehigh County Historical Society and Heritage Museum, and The Liberty Bell Museum are Center City landmarks.
+The Allentown Art Museum, Miller Symphony Hall, the former site of Hess's Department Stores' original and flagship store, Baum School of Art, Lehigh County Historical Society and Heritage Museum are Center City landmarks.

 An 8,500-capacity indoor arena, PPL Center, opened in August 2014, and is the home arena for the Lehigh Valley Phantoms, the primary development team of the Philadelphia Flyers of the National Hockey League.